Monday, May 8, 2017

 Knock Knock has a similar vibe to The Caretaker, the series 8 episode where the Doctor goes undercover at Clara’s school.
 He’s grumpy and antisocial and his companion doesn’t really know what to do with him.
 Like that episode, it gives us an external view of the Doctor.
 He reveals he’s a Time Lord, and there’s a brief moment where it looks like the Doctor’s about to explain regeneration, but he avoids it.
 We largely see him through the eyes of Bill’s housemates, and he’s...weird.

 Unlike The Caretaker, there’s a really compelling villain to deal with here.
 David Suchet does a pretty good job as the sneaky, understated yet menacing Landlord.
 It’s clear something is off with the deal when he offers his huge house cheaply to a group of college students.
-It certainly sets off alarms bells for the Doctor, so he volunteers to stay overnight, much to Bill’s annoyance.
+Suspicious, the Doctor volunteers to stay overnight, much to Bill’s annoyance.
 It turns out to be a good thing: soon enough, people are being sucked into the walls by evil…wood roaches.
 The Doctor borrows a term from Greek mythology: dryads.

 All that’s pretty scary, going for a Haunting of Hill House vibe, but it seems like series 10 just can’t stick to its guns when it comes to villainous villains.
 That’s a shame.
 It’s especially a shame to waste a villain this menacing on a wimpy, mommy-issues resolution.
 Guys, you can’t resolve every problem with the power of a hug.